 I have been trying to figure out why my students go to such lengths to come to my classes or to my annual training events—in many cases for more than 20 years.
 These are people with many different interests, at many different ages and in varied physical condition.
 I have come to believe that it is the youthful, vibrant, optimistic feeling they get in body and mind from the training—and the knowledge that they can sustain or develop this further over time.
 It is the power to affect one or more of the aging dimensions in perceptible ways.
 This is why I chose the motto, "be youthful at all ages."

-Instead, then, of trying to correct misperceptions I decided to name the art we practice WaQi.
-Literally this means youthful energy.
+In trying to improve the accuracy and completeness of information about t’ai chi and qigong, I decided to name the art we practice WaQi.
+As mentioned above, this means youthful energy.
 The name indicates its deep roots in traditional practice, honoring the legendary teachers I was able to study with in China.
-It also refers to the wisdom I have gained from my students over the years.
+It reflects the deeper understanding of ancient arts through research from a western scientific perspective.
+It also refers to the wisdom I have gained from many of my students over the years.
 And it points to my own healing experiences, namely the curing of my congenital heart condition and the complete recovery from a devastating bike accident in 2014 that left me with chronic and severe back and hip pain.